30 things you didn’t know you could do in Brisbane

 Night kayaking at the wrecks

 It’s pitch black as you push your clear Perspex kayak off the shore of Moreton Island – relying on the moon and two LED strips as your guide.
 The historic, rusting wrecks are all the more eerie and quiet at night.
-Your bright LED lights will attract fish that will leap at your vessel.
+Your bright LED lights attract fish that will leap at your vessel.
 But all the better, curious turtles might come to say hello – and you’ll follow them drifting 200m offshore without a care.
 Australian Sunset Safaris offers the experience as part of its overnight Moreton Island tour.

 See performing arts that’s truly underground